 Additionally, the “build” and “install” menu items were not as obvious as I had expected them to be.
 Though Subject 3 was certainly aware of the menu bar, he, along with the other two test subjects, took some extra time in finding the build function.
 Instead, the test subjects excepted the build and run functionality to be somewhere in the main window.
 Furthermore, as mentioned in the “Implementations” section, I noticed that the asynchronous nature of running the “build” and “install” commands in the background did not give the program enough time to compile.
 In particular, users would click “Build Project”, which would process the command and start the background operation, and then because the GUI did not freeze up and wait for the background operation, the user would immediately attempt to “Install Project” afterward.
 This resulted in a failure, because the build process had simply not yet completed.

 In general, this round of usability testing provided useful insights, both into how users interact with EasyAndroid, and into the shortcomings of its functionality and terminology.
-Still, the fact that the test subjects all succeed all three tasks – the longest being just 37 minutes – and had an enjoyable experience while doing so, demonstrated that the first iteration of EasyAndroid as a prototype was a success.
+Still, the fact that the test subjects all completed all three tasks – the longest being just 37 minutes – and had an enjoyable experience while doing so, demonstrated that the first iteration of EasyAndroid as a prototype was a success.

 Improvements